oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 It is important to note that:

  * The input to the hash function MUST be the base64url-encoded Disclosure, not the bytes encoded by the base64url string.
- * The bytes of the output of the hash function MUST be base64url-encoded, and are not the bytes making up the (often used) hex representation of the bytes of the digest.
+ * The bytes of the output of the hash function MUST be base64url-encoded, and are not the bytes making up the (sometimes used) hex representation of the bytes of the digest.

-For example, the SHA-256 digest of the Disclosure `WyI2cU1RdlJMNWhhaiIsICJmYW1pbHlfbmFtZSIsICJNw7ZiaXVzIl0` would be `uutlBuYeMDyjLLTpf6Jxi7yNkEF35jdyWMn9U7b_RYY`.
+For example, the base64url-encoded SHA-256 digest of the Disclosure `WyI2cU1RdlJMNWhhaiIsICJmYW1pbHlfbmFtZSIsICJNw7ZiaXVzIl0` would be `uutlBuYeMDyjLLTpf6Jxi7yNkEF35jdyWMn9U7b_RYY`.

-The SHA-256 digest of the Disclosure `WyJsa2x4RjVqTVlsR1RQVW92TU5JdkNBIiwgIkZSIl0` would be `w0I8EKcdCtUPkGCNUrfwVp2xEgNjtoIDlOxc9-PlOhs`.
+The base64url-encoded SHA-256 digest of the Disclosure `WyJsa2x4RjVqTVlsR1RQVW92TU5JdkNBIiwgIkZSIl0` would be `w0I8EKcdCtUPkGCNUrfwVp2xEgNjtoIDlOxc9-PlOhs`.

 ### Embedding Disclosure Digests in SD-JWTs {#embedding_disclosure_digests}

 For selectively disclosable claims, the digests of the Disclosures are embedded into the Issuer-signed JWT instead of the claims themselves.
-The precise way of embedding depends on whether a claim is an object property (name-value pair) or an array element.
+The precise way of embedding depends on whether a claim is an object property (name/value pair) or an array element.

  * For a claim that is an object property, the Issuer embeds a Disclosure digest as described in (#embedding_object_properties).
  * For a claim that is an array element, the Issuer creates a Disclosure digest as described in (#embedding_array_elements).